When you consider investing in a mutual fund, one key consideration is historical performance. That makes sense.

 The question is how do you use performance data to find the top choices?

-Some people argue that since most mutual funds don’t beat the S&P benchmarks, you’re better off to purchase index funds and ETFs that mirror the S&P and be done with it.
+Some people argue that since most mutual funds don’t beat the S&P benchmarks anyway, you’re better off buying index funds and ETFs that mirror the S&P and be done with it.
 (Read “ETFs vs. Mutual Funds.”)

 So how do you find the mutual funds with the best performance?